MicrosoftDocs/win32/desktop-src/tablet/addonestroke.md

 ---
-Description: 'Adds a new IInkStrokeDisp object to the InkDivider object that was passed in.' ms.assetid: 'd5b82244-68d5-4137-aaf4-d3232f7c0779'
+Description: Adds a new IInkStrokeDisp object to the InkDivider object that was passed in. ms.assetid: d5b82244-68d5-4137-aaf4-d3232f7c0779
 title: AddOneStroke function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AddOneStroke function

-Adds a new [**IInkStrokeDisp**](iinkstrokedisp.md) object to the [**InkDivider**](inkdivider-class.md) object that was passed in.
+Adds a new [**IInkStrokeDisp**](/windows/win32/msinkaut/nn-msinkaut-iinkstrokedisp?branch=master) object to the [**InkDivider**](/windows/win32/msinkaut15/?branch=master) object that was passed in.

 This function is not intended to be used by application code.